There are five great risks facing the planet and its people. Can good governance intervene?

 Major crises are usually eliminated by social cohesion and global cooperation, so the pandemic has been a valuable lesson in preparing for future risks, the most concerning of which is global warming due to corporate activity.

-If there is a silver lining, the global pandemic of 2020 gave us one crucial lesson: great things can be accomplished by intelligent people and democratic nations when they work together.
-As most countries try to rise from the ashes of the pandemic, such resilience needs to be nurtured.
+If there is a silver lining, the global pandemic gave us one crucial lesson: great things can be accomplished by intelligent people and democratic nations when they work together.

 A shockwave like no other

-As news spread of a virulent Sars-like virus emerging from China in January of 2020, Donald Trump was bragging to the American people.
+As news spread of a virulent Sars-like virus emerging from China in January of 2020, Donald Trump boasted to the American people.
 “We have it totally under control.
 It’s one person coming in from China, and we have it under control.
 It’s going to be just fine.”

-What transpired over the next six months – as the new and vicious Coronavirus spread rapidly through the richest and poorest nations on earth – was unlike anything most people had ever experienced.
+What transpired over the next six months – as the Coronavirus spread rapidly through the richest and poorest nations on earth – was unlike anything most people had ever experienced.

-The last time the world’s population faced such an indiscriminate and seemingly unstoppable killer was during the 1918 flu pandemic, killing an estimated 50 million people worldwide.
+The last time the world’s population faced such an indiscriminate and seemingly unstoppable viral foe was during the 1918 flu pandemic, which killed an estimated 50 million people worldwide.

 By the summer of 2020, the world had changed forever.
 At least 495 million jobs had been lost worldwide.
 Billions of people had taken frightened refuge in enforced lockdowns.

-However, this economic and social shockwave did not just restrict our freedoms; it significantly increased social and economic inequalities.
+However, this economic and social shockwave did not just restrict our freedoms; it significantly increased social and economic inequalities and unleashed a tsunami of disinformation and violent scepticism.

 Poor people suffered the most, and they continue to suffer.
 The rich quoted Seamus Heaney on Instagram.

-The human and economic costs associated with COVID-19 are almost beyond comprehension.
+The human and economic costs associated with COVID-19 were almost beyond comprehension.

-Social cohesion and global cooperation have been brutalised and weakened, and years of progress on reducing poverty and inequality have been lost.
+Social cohesion and global cooperation were brutalised and weakened, and years of progress on reducing poverty and inequality were lost.

-When the ‘recovery’ comes, as history has shown, it will be unjust and full of inequalities.
-The poorest will be worst affected while the richest will prosper once again.
+When the ‘recovery’ came, it was unjust and full of inequalities.
+The poorest were the worst affected while the richest prospered once again.

 Dire consequences and lost opportunities

-Job losses, a widening digital divide and unstable social interactions could all have dire consequences and result in lost opportunities for most people on the planet.
+Job losses, a widening digital divide and unstable social interactions will have dire consequences and result in lost opportunities for many people on the planet.

 The impending global economic crisis, the intensified social unrest, and gathering geopolitical tensions will result in several key, heightened threats to businesses and nations.

-The WEF sees the next decade where the global risks associated with cyberattacks, weapons of mass destruction and, most notably, climate change will intensify.
+Unfortunately, according to many economists, the next decade of global risks associated with cyberattacks, weapons of mass destruction and, most notably, climate change will intensify.

 Can good governance shape our collective future?

-While the risk report reads more like a horror story than an economic outlook, the WEF attempts to offer a glimmer of hope.
+While many economic risk reports read more like a horror story than an economic outlook, there may be a glimmer of hope.

-“As a response to COVID-19, we have four governance options to promote an overall more resilient international community,” suggests the think tank.
-These four governance options are based on the critical lessons learned from COVID-19.
+There are four governance options to promote an overall more resilient international community.
+These four governance options are based on the lessons learned from COVID-19.

 Intelligent, democratic nations need to lead the way for the rest of the world and: